ccashwell/volatility-contracts/INSTRUCTIONS.md

 -[] If more than 100 tokens in unstake all and stake 100 again.
 -[] Unstake all tokens.
 Is 1% taken and moved to the SponsorPool as a fee?
 (PASS) -[] Stake 1000 tokens.
 Return a bond from UMA as lost.
-Is the entire StakingPool slashed?(PASS) -[] Stake 100,000 tokens.
+Is the entire StakingPool slashed?(PASS) -[] Repeat
+-[] Repeat
+-[] Repeat
+-[] Stake 100,000 tokens.
 Check the accounting tokens.
 Is there a bug?
 Can you withdraw your full amount?
+How many times could you be slashed before you create too many tokens?
 -[] Return a bond from UMA as lost.
 Is the correct amount from the StakingPool slashed?
 (PASS)

 ## SET VESTING TIME

-1. Go to SkinnyDAOracle on Etherscan: `0x0f98c603B7962e845ae1B00a23c836C08AA8b922`
+1. Go to SkinnyDAOracle on Etherscan: `0x5909FFFfcC3448F9a428Fc18566f09e1C6dCe9e9`

 2. Contract -> Write -> Set Vesting Parameters (USE MANAGER)
     * vestingTime (uint32) = `300`
-    * cliffTime (uint32) = `300` (This is one day)
+    * cliffTime (uint32) = `300` (5 minutes)
     * NOTE: for cliff vesting make the vestingTime and cliffTime the same length.

 3. Set cliff time to 6 months if everything passes: `15768000`